styled-components/styled-components/docs/css-we-support.md

 # CSS We Support

-Within a Styled Component, we support quite a lot of CSS, plus nesting like Sass:
+Within a styled component, we support quite a lot of CSS: (including nesting)

 ```js
 styled.div`